DonghLee57/Advent_of_Code/2022/Day_7/Day_7_problem_part_1.md

 - Directory `d` has total size **24933642**.
 - As the outermost directory, `/` contains every file.
 Its total size is **48381165**, the sum of the size of every file.

 To begin, find all of the directories with a total size of **at most 100000**, then calculate the sum of their total sizes.
-In the example above, these directories are a and e; the sum of their total sizes is `95437` (94853 + 584).
+In the example above, these directories are `a` and `e`; the sum of their total sizes is `95437` (94853 + 584).
 (As in this example, this process can count files more than once!)

 Find all of the directories with a total size of at most 100000. **What is the sum of the total sizes of those directories?**